stevenosse/flutter_emoji_feedback/README.md

 You can now use animated lottie files (json only) for emoji presets, or the provided `notoAnimatedEmojis` preset.

 ### ⚠️ Breaking changes
-- `rating` is now no longer needed, the package handles that internally
+- `rating` is now no longer needed, the package handles that internally.
+If you need to set an intial rating, see [Parameters](#parameters).
 - Presets must be defined as either a `StaticEmojiPreset` or a `AnimatedEmojiPreset`, see [Defining Presets](#-defining-presets)

 ## 🚀 Getting started